 - The individual objects to the processing and the organisation has no overriding legitimate interest in the data;

 - The organisation collected the data unlawfully;

-When individuals exercise their right to be forgotten, they might assume that all of their personal data will be removed, including backups.
+When users exercise their right to be forgotten, they might assume that all of their data will be removed, including backups.

 Acronis, a software company specialising in backups and disaster recovery, says that the ideal solution is to organise backups so that each data subject gets their own archive.

 However, it admits that “this approach is likely to be impractical for many businesses to implement, as an individual’s personal data is often scattered across multiple applications, locations, storage devices and backups”.

 Indeed, given how often the right to be forgotten is being exercised regularly, combing through backups to delete information would probably become someone’s full-time job.